 The layering process

-Inside the base of the raised garden bed, I laid thick layers of newspaper, overlapping to prevent weeds popping through.
+Inside the base of the raised garden bed, I laid thick layers of newspaper, overlapping to prevent weeds from popping through.
 I used a hose to wet the newspaper thoroughly.

 After the newspaper, the first layer I put in was roughly 8cm of organic compost.
 I make this myself but if you don’t have a compost bin you can purchase this from your local nursery.